0w1nn3r/pool-filter-pressure-reader/README.md

 5. Enter your WiFi credentials in the portal
 6. After connecting, the OLED display will show the current pressure and WiFi status
 7. Access the web interface by navigating to the IP address shown on the OLED display
+8. Configure the backflush settings (threshold pressure and duration) on the web interface
+9. The device will automatically activate the backflush relay when pressure exceeds the threshold
-8. The web page auto-refreshes every 5 seconds
+10. The web page auto-refreshes every 5 seconds
-9. For programmatic access, use the `/api` endpoint which returns JSON data
+11. For programmatic access, use the `/api` endpoint which returns JSON data

 ### Display Layout